1 in 4 Chicago youth are living in poverty today.

 In our schools, 76 percent of Chicago Public Schools students depend on school for meals and more than 16,400 are homeless.
 Growing up in one of the most segregated major cities in the United States, Chicago’s low-income youth are often trapped in a cycle of intergenerational poverty that disproportionately impacts our Black and Latinx communities.

 At A Better Chicago, our mission is to build a more equitable city for our young people and future generations.
-We know that giving kids the support they need to thrive—a great education, a wage that can sustain a family, the ability to buy a home and live in a safe community—can lead to breaking the cycle of poverty.
+We know that giving our young people the tools they need to thrive—steady access to essential needs, holistic social-emotional supports, a world-class education, a family-sustaining wage—can lead to breaking the cycle of poverty for this generation and generations to come.

 Our progress to date